Interstitial condensation: experts explain the signs, causes, and how to prevent it

 So just how can you tell if this is a problem affecting your home?
 Sadly, most of the signs to look out for will mean that some degree of damage has already been done.

-Be on the lookout for damaged areas of external masonry in cold weather in particular.
-This indicates a problem as it will mean that water droplets formed by this type of condensation have frozen, expanded and then caused the masonry to blow.
+• Damaged areas of external masonry: This means that the water droplets have frozen, expanded and then caused the masonry to blow.

-Check for condensation in loft spaces too.
-Increased surface condensation – usually on the underside of roof felt, ceilings and inside walls – can also hint at a deeper problem.
+• Check for condensation in loft spaces: Increased surface condensation – usually on the underside of roof felt, ceilings and inside walls – can also hint at a deeper problem.

-Thankfully, there are several steps you can take to prevent interstitial condensation in your home — and if you can take measures to stop the problem from ever occurring you will certainly avoid costly repairs later down the line.
+Thankfully, there are several steps you can take to prevent interstitial condensation in your home.
+If you can take measures to stop the problem from ever occurring, you will certainly avoid costly repairs later down the line.

 You can also use similar preventative measures to those used to deal with surface condensation, such as ensuring good ventilation and keeping the temperature within your home stable.
 If you are struggling to regulate the humidity in your home, it will be well worth investing in one of the best dehumidifiers you can get your hands on.